 Back pain is one of the most common conditions we treat at Airrosti.
 Our providers are expertly trained to accurately pinpoint and resolve the specific source of your back pain, leading to complete and rapid injury resolution in 89% of cases.
 Learn more about our quality approach to care.

 The human back is composed of a complex structure of muscles, ligaments, tendons, discs, and bones – the segments of our spine are cushioned with cartilage-like pads.
 Problems with any of these components can lead to back pain.

 Back pain can be associated with any of the following common conditions Airrosti treats:

-A thorough evaluation and proper diagnosis is critical to effectively eliminating your back pain.
-At Airrosti, we pinpoint pain directly at the source, typically eliminating back pain in as few as three visits (based on patient-reported outcomes) with little to no down time.
-Our hands-on, targeted treatment has helped numerous patients avoid unnecessary back surgeries as well.
+A thorough evaluation and proper diagnosis is critical to effectively treating your condition.
+At Airrosti, we pinpoint the injury directly at its source to relieve pain in as few as three visits (based on patient-reported outcomes) with little to no down time.
+Our hands-on, targeted treatment has helped numerous patients avoid unnecessary surgeries as well.

 Schedule an appointment with an Airrosti provider near you today or call us at (800) 404-6050.